 The large volume of data collected by POS systems means you can run reports on just about anything — but reports alone aren’t enough to provide insight.

-Here’s a look at six common types of POS system reports and how they can potentially benefit your business, and the important metrics they include.
+Here’s a look at six common types of POS system reports, how they can potentially benefit your business, and the important metrics they include.

 1. Sales Summary Report